 The Plain of Smokes

-In the late 1970s, poet and environmental activist Harvey Mudd crossed paths with “surfer-artist” and noted ceramist Ken Price in Taos, New Mexico.
-Both native Californians had recently relocated to the high-desert enclave of Norther New Mexico from Los Angeles.
-In 1978, Mudd and Price began work on an ode to the Los Angeles that shaped them both.
+In the late 1970s, poet and environmental activist Harvey Mudd crossed paths with West coast “LA Gang” artist and noted ceramist Ken Price in Taos.
+Both native Angelinos had recently relocated to the high-desert enclave of northern New Mexico.
+Shortly after, Mudd and Price began work on an homage – and a mourning of loss – to the city that shaped them both.

 Published by Arabesque Books in 1981, The Plain of Smokes is a 75-page book of poetry by Mudd with illustrations by Price.
 Price’s signature bold lines and nearly grotesque, provocative forms are accompanied by the biting text of Harvey Mudd’s poetry.
 Together, the prints and the poetry create a neo-noir portrait of the city of Los Angeles told across time and space — through the looking glass of Taos.